kolov/jota/README.md

-Jota is a inimal log system for Clojure
+Jota is a minimal log system for Clojure
 # Intro
 After ```(require [jota.core :as log]```:
 ```clojure
 (ns myapp.core)